AadityaR04/smart_grid_project/README.md

 #### Load Switching Using Battery SoC Measurement:-

 * First, in the Discharge Cycle, switch S1 is closed and switches S2 and S3 are open.
-The battery discharges to the Load through the boost converter that steps up the battery voltage from 9V to 15V.
+The battery discharges to the Load through the boost converter (Boost mode of operation) that steps up the battery voltage from 9V to 15V.
 * The battery is able to supply power to all 3 LEDs from 80% SoC to 25% SoC.
 * As soon as the SoC reaches 30%, the least critical load (White LED) turns off and when the SoC reaches 25%, the less critical load (Yellow LED) turns off.
 * When the SoC reaches 25%, the Charge Cycle comes into action where switch S1 is open and switches S2 and S3 are closed.
-The grid (or the AC supply) supplies power to the Load and charges the Battery via a buck converter.
+The grid (or the AC supply) supplies power to the load and charges the battery via a buck converter (Buck mode of operation).
 The boost converter is bypassed in this cycle.
 * A transformer steps down 230V to 15V AC supply.
-The 1-ph rectifier bridge converts 15V AC supply to 15 V DC supply.
+The 1-ph rectifier bridge converts 15V AC supply to 20 V DC supply.
 * This voltage gets stepped down to 9V in order to charge the battery till it reaches 80% SoC and supply power to the 3 LEDs once again.
-* Once the battery reaches 80% SoC, the Discharge Cycle comes back into action and the process repeats again.
+* Once the battery reaches 80% SoC, the Discharge Cycle comes back into action and the process repeats.

 #### Battery SoC Measurement:-